-MEGAN WHALEN TURNER'S four entrancing novels bring to life the world of the epics.
-The wonderfully unique hero, Eugenides the thief, is the heart of this series, in which battles are lost and won; political machinations and intrigue decide the fate of nations; and if one calls on the gods, they just might answer.
-Eugenides's destiny is entwined with the destinies of three nations, and his personal journey anchors and echoes epic themes that resonate throughout the books.
-The series is ideal for encouraging critical thinking about deceptive appearances, familial relationships, responsibility, passion, and shifting power dynamics-in both politics and personal relationships.
+MEGAN WHALEN TURNER'S five entrancing novels bring to life the world of the epics.
+The wonderfully unique hero, Eugenides the thief, is the heart of these books, in which battles are lost and won; political machinations and intrigue decide the fate of nations; and if one calls on the gods, they just might answer.
+Eugenides's destiny is entwined with the destinies of three nations, and his personal journey anchors and echoes epic themes that resonate throughout.
+The titles are ideal for encouraging critical thinking about deceptive appearances, familial relationships, responsibility, passion, and shifting power dynamics-in both politics and personal relationships.